 Do you know where aviation regulations REQUIRE you to ALWAYS have an ashtray?

 This picture kind of says it all:

 The reason is simple.

 Lots and lots of very flammable paper.
-So aviation law says that rest rooms on planes MUST have an ashtray in the lavatory JUST IN CASE some numbskull decides to smoke on the plane, so the cigarette can be put out in a safe place and not potentially set the plane on fire.
-And if there isn’t an ashtray in the lavatory, the plane can’t fly.
+So aviation law says that restrooms on planes MUST have an ashtray in the lavatory JUST IN CASE some numbskull decides to smoke on the flight, so the cigarette can be put out in a safe place and not potentially set the plane on fire.
+And if there isn’t an ashtray in the lavatory, the aircraft can’t fly.

 And now you know.

 Like this post?
 Please share it!
 We have plenty more just like it and would love if you decided to hang around and clicked the button on the top (if you’re on your computer) or the bottom (if you’re on your phone/tablet) of this page to follow our blog and get emailed notifications of when we post (it’s usually just two or three times a day).
 Or maybe you’d like to join our Facebook group, where we talk and ask questions about travel (including Disney parks), creative ways to earn frequent flyer miles and hotel points, how to save money on or for your trips, get access to travel articles you may not see otherwise, etc. Whether you’ve read our posts before or this is the first time you’re stopping by, we’re really glad you’re here and hope you come back to visit again!

 This post first appeared on Your Mileage May Vary